jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 ```sh
 kubectl annotate ingress calculator-ingress konghq.com/plugins=calculator-soap-xml-request-handling
 ```
-3) Call the `calculator` through the Kong Gateway Route.
+3) Call the `calculator` through the Kong Ingress.
 Use command defined at step #6 of Use case #9.
 Replace `localhost:8000` by the `hostname:port` of the Kong gateway in Kurbenetes

 ## Changelog
 - v1.0.0: